Skip to main content

 Academic Notice (previously Academic Probation) is a way that Hartnell College attempts to help students who are struggling academically.
 Hartnell is heavily invested in supporting all students and making sure they are successful.
 The following academic standings are designed for staff and faculty to check in with students to make sure they can accomplish their goals at Hartnell.

-Placement on Academic Probation
+Placement on Academic Notice

-Removal from Academic Probation
+Removal from Academic Notice

-Placement on Progress Probation
+Placement on Progress Notice

-A student shall be placed on progress probation when the number of units for which entries of “W” or Withdraw, “I” or Incomplete, “NP” or No Pass, and “NC” or No Credit are recorded and reaches or exceeds fifty-percent (50%) of all units attempted.
+A student shall be placed on progress notice when the number of units for which entries of “W” or Withdraw, “I” or Incomplete, “NP” or No Pass, and “NC” or No Credit are recorded and reaches or exceeds fifty-percent (50%) of all units attempted.

-Removal from Progress Probation
+Removal from Progress Notice

 Academic/Progress Dismissal (AD/PD)